BabDev/Pagerfanta/docs/usage.md

 When configuring the `Pagerfanta` instance, you must set the maximum number of items per page before setting the current page.
 This is required due to the internal validation made by the `Pagerfanta` class to prevent invalid pagination state as the allowed current page is based on the number of items in the pagination list (provided by the adapter) and the maximum number of items per page.
 To simplify this part of setting the configuration, a static constructor is provided that will perform these steps in the right order.

+<div class="docs-note docs-note--new-feature">The static constructor was introduced in Pagerfanta 3.4.</div>

 ```php
 <?php